A look back at 75 years of Dead Sea Scrolls research

 The Qumran settlement was abandoned around 70 C.E., about the time of the Temple’s destruction, and their library forgotten—that is, until 75 years ago.

 Want to learn more about their history, impact, and study of the scrolls?
 Then download our FREE eBook today!
 This eBook, The Dead Sea Scrolls: Past, Present, and Future, looks back on the scrolls’ discovery, around at their contribution to biblical and historical scholarship, and forward to their conservation and future research endeavors.
 It pulls articles published in Biblical Archaeology Review, written over the past two decades by leading scholars and players in the field—including one by our late editor and founder, Hershel Shanks, who helped free the scrolls from the scholarly monopoly that had held them captive for decades.
-It also gathers new cutting-edge research on the scrolls.

 Not a BAS Library or All-Access Member yet?
 Join today.